WholeCoder/OurGame/README.md

 OurGame
 =======

-This is a video game created with the XNA framework by Ruben PIerich and BrianClements.
+This is a video game created with the XNA framework by Ruben PIerich and Brian Clements.